Church Hill BMA passes revisions to "somewhat antiquated" personnel policy - NewsBreak

 KFD finds funding to get technical

-The Kingsport Fire Department is on fire after receiving a federal grant, allowing the department to conduct training it has hoped to conduct for years.
-“This is something, for various reason, we have not been able to get the funding for throughout the last several years,” Kingsport Fire Department Capt.
+KINGSPORT — The Kingsport Fire Department is on fire after receiving a federal grant allowing the department to conduct training it has wanted to conduct for years.
+“This is something, for various reasons, we have not been able to get the funding for throughout the last several years,” Kingsport Fire Department Capt.
 Jessie Bishop said.

 Greene Co. firewood ministry gets community help after theft